St. Lucian Hotelier Takes on Caribbean Challenge Initiative

 1. CCI Secretariat.
-To support CCI goals by providing coordination, communications, and other services to the three major CCI “constituency groups” (governments, private sector, partners).
-The CCI Secretariat is currently hosted by the Government of Grenada; Mr. Hayden Redhead is the CCI Coordinator and Permanent Secretary Merina Jessamy is the CCI Secretariat Chair.
+Supports the achievement of CCI goals by providing coordination, communication and other services to the three major CCI “constituency groups” (governments, private sector, partners) as well as the CCI Steering Committee.

 2. CCI Steering Committee.
-To provide strategic direction and guidance to advance CCI implementation.
+The CCI Steering Committee was appointed at the 1st CCI Council meeting in September 2016 (Saint Lucia).
+The Steering Committee provides strategic direction and guidance to achieve CCI’s goals.
 The current CCI Steering Committee is composed of:

-- Senior Caribbean Government Representative (Minister Kenred Dorsett of the Bahamas)
+- Caribbean Government Representative (Minister Romauld Ferreira of the Bahamas)

-- Senior Partner Representative (Ambassador Lutz Görgens of Germany)
+- Partner Representative (Ambassador Michael Holger of Germany)

-- Representative of The Nature Conservancy (Mr. Sheldon Cohen)
+- Representative of The Nature Conservancy (TNC) (Mrs. Eleanor Garraway-Phillips)

-- Representative of the Caribbean Biodiversity Fund (CEO, Mr. Yabanex Batista)
+- Representative of the Caribbean Biodiversity Fund (CBF) (CEO, Mr. Yabanex Batista)